 Looking for ways to reduce heat while maintaining visibility in your private jet or business jet aircraft?
 Use caution before attempting to add any screens or window tint films to your aircraft windows, as they can cause extreme damage to your transparencies.
 As the Original Equipment Manufacturer of aircraft windows, Lee Aerospace has advice on dealing with the summer season and the effect of heat on aircraft windows.

-The Use of Sunscreens and Window Tint on Aircraft Windows
+Should You Use Sunscreens and Window Tint on Aircraft Windows?

-In order to avoid mistakes like this we would like to point out some things to avoid using on your aircraft windows.
+In order to avoid mistakes like this, we would like to point out a couple of things to avoid using on your aircraft windows:

-Another problem with automotive window tint is that it is designed to be applied over glass; the adhesive that is used on the tint could have an adverse effect on the acrylic leading to premature failure.
+Another problem with using automotive window tint on aircraft windows is that it is designed to be applied over glass.
+The adhesive that is used on the tint could have an adverse effect on the acrylic leading to premature failure.

-“Cling on” Sunscreens – Many pilots use these to block the sun and they can be moved as needed and generally work great.
-Just remember they are designed for temporary use only.
+Many pilots use these to block the sun because they can be moved as needed and generally work great.
+Just remember these stick-on sun screens are designed for temporary use only.
 We strongly recommend that they be removed when the aircraft is parked to prevent overheating the acrylic.